Entgelttransparenzgesetz und Pay Gap

 The event format as an online workshop facilitates active exchange among participants, with sufficient time available for each topic to discuss questions and issues.

-The webinar is aimed at all practitioners of corporate human resources management.
+The webinar is aimed at all practitioners of corporate human resources.

 Please note, the language of the webinar is German.